 Sustainability Application Requirements

 The following application requirements apply to both the Master of Arts and Master of Science programs in Sustainability.
-After you have familarized yourself with the requirments, click on the "Apply" button below, which will take you to Saint Louis University's Graduate Education online application page.
+After you have familiarized yourself with the requirements, click on the "Apply" button below, which will take you to Saint Louis University's Graduate Education online application page.
 There you will find instruction for creating an account and proceeding with the application process.

 - A completed Declaration of Financial Support packet with all accompanying documents

 Check our English Proficiency Policy page for specific TOEFL and IELTS score requirements.
 You may also visit our international prospects, applicants and students page for more information about international application requirements.